 Universal Credit (UC) is a monthly payment for working-age households to help with living costs.
 You may be able to get help if you’re on a low income or out of work.
-To find out more about UC and COVID-19 visit the government website.
+To find out more about UC visit the government website.

 Universal Credit will replace the following benefits:

 If you are liable to pay Council Tax and need help with paying it.